 Video has always been a favorite way to share insight and so it’s not a surprise that companies are turning to this medium to reveal what the employee experience is like if you work there.

 Need some inspiration for creating your own new hire culture videos to introduce your next new hire to the organization?
-Here are four companies (in no particular order) that have gone above and beyond with mind-blowing results.
+Here are seven companies (in no particular order) that have gone above and beyond with mind-blowing results.

 This popular creative software firm offers not only a fun look at their modern corporate offices and energetic approach to everything they do, but it includes all the right branding touches one would expect.
 It opens up with an employee casually rolling through the office on a skateboard, then an introduction of the company vision by Co-founder and CEO, Melanie Perkins who shares her inspiring story.